 Voter Registration in Wisconsin

-- You must be 18 years old.
+- Be at least 18 years old.

-- You must be a United State citizen.
+- Be a United State citizen.

 Here's what to do:

-- Complete an Application for Voter Registration
+- Complete an Application for Voter Registration (Form EL-131).

-- Mail the completed application to your local municipal clerk (first-time voters must include proof of residency)
+- Mail the completed application to your local municipal clerk (first-time voters must include proof of residency).

 NOTE: The application must be postmarked no later than the 20th day before the election.